Anas-MG/Robot-AI-Projects/README.md

-# arduino-robot-arm
-#the Ai-Part of the robot_arm
+# Smart Methods Ai Tasks

-# Task 1
+# Task 1 Configuration and Installation
- #Testing vedio of the Configuration and installation of ROS Noetic
+ #Vedio of testing the Configuration and installation of ROS Noetic